How to Find the VIN in Your Car

 Check the front of the dashboard.
 Your VIN is usually displayed on the left side of the front of the dashboard.

 You may not be able to get a good view of the VIN panel from inside the car, as the windshield will get in your way.
 In that case, go outside the vehicle and look at it from above.

-Step 2: Check near the driver’s side doorjamb.
-If you look towards the area of the mirror on the inside of the driver’s side of the door with the door open, you may see the VIN indicated.
+Check near the driver’s side doorjamb.
+If you look towards the area of the mirror on the inside of the driver’s side of the door while the door is open, you may see the VIN.

-Step 3: Check the driver’s side latch.
-Look around where the door latches, and with the door open you will likely see lots of information, among which may be the VIN.
+Check the driver’s side latch.
+Check where the door latches when closing, and with the door open, you will likely see lots of information, The VIN could be found here.

 The VIN should be displayed on the front of the engine block.
 You may need a flashlight to see it properly.
-It may be wise to wait until the car has cooled down before fiddling around underneath the hood, so that you can prevent any potential burns.
+It may be wise to wait until the car has cooled down before fiddling around underneath the hood to prevent any potential burns.